cdig/cd-module/README.md

 # cdModule
-A framework and standard library for modules that look nice and work consistently.
+A framework and standard library, to help our modules look nice and work consistently.

-### Table of Contents

 - [Quick Start](#quick-start)
 - [Overview](#overview)